 Check out our free calculators to have a better view of what it can cost you: Four nines, Three nines, Four nines, Nine nines, SLA calculator, Downtime calculator, Uptime calculator.

 In this guide, we'll explore maintenance packages, essential services, pricing considerations, and practical implementation strategies to help you build a maintenance approach that fits your specific needs.
+For broader maintenance strategies, see our guide on software maintenance best practices.

 Website maintenance plans: What is it, benefits, and common pitfalls